-The Purpose of this report is to update the Executive on the final proposals for the reinstatement of the Civic Centre.
+The Purpose of this report is to update the Executive on the final proposals for the reinstatement of the Civic Centre and to consider feedback from the Business and Transformation Scrutiny Panel.

-These include: a new entrance, reception area and customer contact centre; a new Council chamber and conference facilities, open meeting space for Council staff and partners, additional storage space, office units for potential new partners, toilets and other ancillary accommodation.
+The final proposals include: a new entrance, reception area and customer contact centre; a new Council chamber and conference facilities, open meeting space for Council staff and partners, additional storage space, office units for potential new partners, toilets and other ancillary accommodation.
 The redesign of the ground floor will seek to improve customers, partners, members and staff usage of the entire site.
-The work will resolve the current poor access arrangements to the Chamber by bringing this facility to ground floor level.
+The work will resolve the current poor access arrangements to the chamber by bringing this facility to ground floor level.
 The work will also follow good practise on design for physical access, dementia, sight and hearing loss across the property.